 As well as working in her office, Caroline enjoys working on campus with college students.
 When Caroline was going to college, she was introduced to yoga on campus, and many years later, yoga has maintained a foothold in her life.
 Similarly, offering Reiki on campuses has been extremely rewarding to see young people respond with the same openness and curiosity about Reiki.

 Below are several different programs, which can be tailored to the needs of the university and student populations.
+If you are interested in setting up a wellness program in your school or community, fill out the form at the bottom.

 - Reiki for Women’s Health